 Ralph Civil Rights Act

-The Ralph Civil Rights Act, California Civil Code section 51.7, provides protection from hate crimes.
+The Ralph Civil Rights Act, California Civil Code section 51.7, provides protection from hate violence.
 It prohibits violence or threats of violence based on:

 - Genetic Information